-The Global Forum on Remittances, Investment and Development (GFRID) is part of a series of ground-breaking and inclusive international forums hosted by the International Fund for Agricultural Development (IFAD), a specialized agency of the United Nations and an international financing institution (IFI), in collaboration with key development organizations and other IFIs.
-Over the last decade, these Forums have brought together stakeholders across all sectors and from around the world involved in the field of remittances, migration and development.
+The Global Forums on Remittances, Investment and Development (GFRID) are a series of ground-breaking and inclusive international conventions hosted by the International Fund for Agricultural Development (IFAD), a specialized agency of the United Nations and an international financing institution (IFI), in collaboration with key development organizations and other IFIs.
+For over a decade, these Forums have brought together stakeholders across all sectors – public, private and civil society – and from around the world involved in the field of remittances, migration and development.

-The main focus of the Global Forums is to raise awareness, promote dialogue, stimulate partnerships and create long-lasting synergies among public and private sectors, and civil society actors.
-The Global Forums serve as a platform to specifically share best practices and lessons learned, create opportunities to promote global remittance-related dialogue and address solutions to maximize the development impact of remittances and migrant investment trends in countries of origin.
+The main focus of the Global Forums is to raise awareness, promote dialogue, stimulate partnerships and create long-lasting, cross-sectoral synergies.
+They serve as a platform to share best practices and lessons learned, create opportunities to promote global remittance-related dialogue and address solutions to maximize the development impact of remittances and migrant investment trends on both sides of the migration corridor.

-Focused on Asia-Pacific, to be held in Kuala Lumpur, and organized by Bank Negara Malaysia, together with IFAD and the World Bank Group.
+Focused on Asia-Pacific, the GFRID 2018 took place in Kuala Lumpur, and organized by Bank Negara Malaysia, together with IFAD and the World Bank Group.

 Global coverage focused on the role of remittances in achieving the SDGs, and opportunities in the global marketplace.
 Held in New York and organized together with the World Bank Group and the UN Department of Economic and Social Affairs (UN-DESA).